WGLab/EHR-Phenolyzer/README.md

                         medical note file in txt format -p PREFIX, --prefix PREFIX
-                        the prefix for the output file -n NLP, --nlp NLP     types of NLP (metamap (default),medlee, NCBOannotator) -d OUTDIR, --outdir OUTDIR
+                        the prefix for the output file -n NLP, --nlp NLP     type of NLP (metamap (default),medlee, NCBOannotator) -d OUTDIR, --outdir OUTDIR
                         the path to the output folder -m OMIM, --omim OMIM  path to the OMIM txt file